pkel/cpr/website/content/en/docs/protocols/parallel-tree.md

 Some sort of tree-structured voting in present in Bobtail, altough it does not discount rewards depending on the tree structure.
-Alzayat et al. model analyse the fairness of inequality problem in Bitcoin.
+Alzayat et al. analyse the inequality of [Nakamoto consensus](../nakamoto) which is the main motivation for the discount reward scheme presented here.

 - George Bissias and Brian N. Levine.
 Bobtail: Improved Blockchain Security with Low-Variance Mining.
 NDSS '22.